code4it-dev/c4it-hugo/content/article/2025/117-httplogging-asp-net/index.md

 _This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)_

 All the logs produced for this article were stored on Seq.
-You can find more info about installing and integrating Seq in .NET in this article:
+You can find more info about installing and integrating Seq in ASP.NET Core in this article:

 🔗 [Easy logging management with Seq and ILogger in ASP.NET | Code4IT](https://www.code4it.dev/blog/logging-with-ilogger-and-seq/)